Office of Student Rights and Responsibilities

 - Ensures College policies and procedures reflect state and federal policies regarding conduct issues; and

 - Develop and implement training programs to educate the College community about the Student Code of Conduct, conduct process and conflict resolution skills.

-***NEW FOR FALL 2012: The Office of Student Rights and Responsibilities will be piloting a mediation program (there is also a mediation program for employees).
+The Office of Student Rights and Responsibilities offers a mediation program, R.O.O.T.
+Resolving Our Own Troubles.
 Initially, some individuals participating in the Student Complaint Process will be offered this option.
-We are currently in the process of naming this program with the help of the MCTC Community.
-This program will be available on a voluntary basis for students prior to filing certain complaints or grievances or after certain complaints or grievances have been filed.
+This program is available on a voluntary basis for students prior to filing certain complaints or grievances or after certain complaints or grievances have been filed.

 Generally, mediation is an opportunity for the people involved to attempt to resolve their issue(s) with the help of a neutral 3rd party.
 MCTC’s program will use the Transformative Mediation approach.
 This approach helps parties to figure out what people are doing and why they are doing it.
 It also creates the “greatest likelihood that both parties will be genuinely happy with the outcome and the process.”
 It does this by placing as much control as possible into the parties’ hands, “while providing the kind of support that helps them make the best possible decisions about what to do with their dispute.”